msychalice/vimconfig/README.md

 sudo make altinstall
 ```
 Also remember to add library path into bash environment.
 There are two ways to do this.

-    a) add it in the .bashrc or .bash_profile, this only affects the current user
+    1) add it in the .bashrc or .bash_profile, this only affects the current user
     ```
     vi ~/.bashrc
     export LD_LIBRARY_PATH=/usr/local/lib
     ```

-    b) add it in system.
-We can add a custom .conf file to /etc/ld.so.conf.d and add /usr/local/lib into that file.Normally /usr/local/lib is already there and there is no need to edit or create any file, just run
+    2) add it in system.
+We can add a custom .conf file to /etc/ld.so.conf.d and add /usr/local/lib into that file.Normally /usr/local/lib is already there and there is no need to edit or create any file, just run "sudo ldconfig".
-    ```
-    sudo ldconfig
-    ```
     For other directory, we can add a custom .conf file to /etc/ld.so.conf.d, add the library path into that file and run "sudo ldconfig"